 Top 5 Preventative Maintenance Tips

 Preventive maintenance (PM) is a key part of facilities management, with the goal of any successful program being to develop and implement consistent practices that improve the performance and safety of the equipment at your facilities.
-While the implementation of a PM program can be time consuming and costly, from our years of experience, we believe that the benefits far outweigh the risk of not having one in place.
+While the implementation of a preventative maintenance plan can be time consuming and costly, from our years of experience, we believe that the benefits far outweigh the risk of not having one in place.
 Follow these five tips to ensure you have an effective, efficient and sustainable PM program for your facility.

-#1 Have a plan
+#1 Have a plan for plant maintenance

 If you have a plan, dust it off, revive it, and stick to it.
 Depending on which study or industry you research, the average rate of return is 7:1 to 35:1 for each PM dollar spent.
 Can you afford not to spend the time and resources to perform a PM with those numbers?